Do you need to make your talent search more inclusive? Here are 7 tips for writing job descriptions to attract diverse candidates:

 5. Include testimonials from diverse employees

-You can add video or photo testimonials to your job description pages, or a special section on your career site.
+You can also add video or photo testimonials to your job description pages, or a special section on your career site.

 Elastic has a video like this on their job listings page: